 Slade Hall, Tudor manor house in Longsight, Manchester, England.

-Slade Hall is a timber-framed manor with a stone foundation, organized around a central hall with cross-wings extending from it.
-The building was later expanded with brick additions at the rear and holds Grade II* listed status for its architectural value.
+Slade Hall is a timber-framed manor house with a stone foundation, built around a central hall with cross-wings on either side, located in the Longsight area of Manchester.
+The rear of the building was later extended with brick additions, and it holds Grade II* listed status, one of the higher levels of protection for historic buildings in England.

 The community of curious travelers